-Here is a 2-day sample Berkshires itinerary based on our weekend trip in a couple of summers ago (calendar links are updated for summer of 2019)
+Here is a 2-day sample Berkshires itinerary based on our weekend trip in a couple of summers ago.

 We live a little over 2-hour drive away and try to visit several times each summer (so I also provided some alternatives which we have experienced on other trips).

 Where to Stay.
 Lenox, Lee or Stockbridge are most central areas to stay with the attractions in these towns being only several miles away from each other; another “center” of attractions is Williamstown, which is a 30 minutes drive from Lenox.
 Berkshires’ accommodations in the summer could be expensive, but mid-week rates are often discounted, and you may also want to consider staying a bit less central, like Pittsfield, which is a 25-minute drive from Lenox.
-During this visit we were graciously hosted by the Seven Hills Inn in Lenox.
+During this visit we stayed in Seven Hills Inn (next to the Mount) in Lenox.

 Start the day with a visit to one of the area’s art museums.
 On this trip, we visited Frelinghuysen Morris House Museum – former home and studio of American abstract artists George L.K.
 Morris and Suzy Frelinghuysen, set on a 46-acre estate in Lenox.
 Museum houses the couple’s paintings, frescoes, and sculpture, as well as a collection of American and European Cubist Art.